divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ## Installing ##

-EditReady is available as a direct download from [http://www.divergentmedia.com](www.divergentmedia.com) and as a purchase from the Mac App Store.
-If you've downloaded it from our website, just drag and drop the application into your Applications folder.
-If you've purchased from the Mac App Store, EditReady should already be in your Applications folder - no installation necessary.
+EditReady is available as a direct download from [http://www.divergentmedia.com](www.divergentmedia.com).
+After you've downloaded it from our website, just drag and drop the application into your Applications folder.

 In order to convert footage to or from the Avid DNxHD Codec, you'll need to have the free DNxHD plugin installed.
 It can be downloaded from [http://www.avid.com/dnxhd/](http://www.avid.com/dnxhd/).